Doctor of Business Administration

-The Executive Doctorate in Business is designed for working senior-level executives who desire to continue or make changes to their careers while obtaining a doctorate by becoming more effective leaders and problem solvers.
+The Doctor of Business Administration is designed for working senior-level executives who desire to continue or make changes to their careers while obtaining a doctorate by becoming more effective leaders and problem solvers.
 Our students generally are mature (average 43 years old); have more than 10 years of significant work experience (average 22 years); seven years of “meaningful” executive experience (average 14 years); and a relevant advanced degree, such as an MBA or M.S.
 The executive in the cohorts are diverse in most all aspects: gender, ethnicity, education, industry, job function, and overall work experience.
 Prospective students must also exhibit excellent communication skills in the English language and demonstrate high potential for applied research skills.
 A comprehensive understanding of the functional areas of business, including accounting and finance, marketing, human resource management, corporate and competitive strategy, information systems and operations management, is also expected.

 Executives pursue and use the EDB degree to: